Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 That compares with 10s of MBytes for all of the above tools
 which demonstrates that there's a lot less code needed. implying simplicity for the developer.

-Modal UIs can replace WIMP GUIs in almost all cases
-except where fine-grained screen-space selection is needed
-such as graphic design tools.

 ## Building and Running the app:
 (interaction time ~1hr)